Hamo Thornycroft: Later works

 Thornycroft continued to be a central member of the sculptural establishment and the Royal Academy into the 20th century.
 He was awarded the medal of honour at the 1900 Paris Exhibition, and was knighted in 1917.
 In 1901, he began a series of small bronze statuettes for the home market while continuing to work on large commissions.
 His single largest work, the monument to Lord Curzon, was unveiled in Calcutta in 1913.

-Thornycroft exhibited The Kiss, a large ideal pieces he had worked on for three years, at the Royal Academy in 1916, and received a standing ovation from his fellow artists when it was unveiled.
+Thornycroft exhibited The Kiss, a large ideal piece he had worked on for three years, at the Royal Academy in 1916, and received a standing ovation from his fellow artists when it was unveiled.
 He was awarded the first gold medal bestowed by the Royal Society of British Sculptors in 1924, although he had previously, in 1908, declined the offer of the presidency of that body.
 Thornycroft's last major work was the tomb effigy of Bishop Huyshe Yeatman-Biggs which was shown at the Royal Academy in 1925 and subsequently installed in Coventry Cathedral.

 Thornycroft became increasingly resistant to new developments in sculpture, although his work of the early 1880s helped to catalyse sculpture in the United Kingdom towards those new directions.
 In sum, he provided an important transition between the neoclassical and academic styles of the 19th century and its fin-de-siècle and modernist departures.